Ramiro R. Casso Nursing and Allied Health Campus

 - Have a High School diploma or GED.

-- Take the ACT Exam including the writing component.
+- Complete the ACT Exam including the writing component.
 Achieve an ACT composite score of 19 or above and a minimum of 16 in all individual areas (English, Math, Reading & Science).
 ACT writing score must be a 6 or above.
 Scores must be current within the last 5 years.
 ACT exemptions are not permitted.

-- Complete all prerequisite courses with a minimum grade of "B" as listed in the Radiologic Technology Program degree plan.
+- Complete all prerequisite courses with a minimum grade of “B” as listed in the Radiologic Technology Program degree plan.
 A&P and College Algebra courses must be completed within 5 years.
 A&P and College Algebra courses completed more than 5 years prior to the application date will not be accepted.
 Introduction to Radiography & Patient Care must be completed within 2 years from the application date.